-Pemmican is a meat and fat mixture usually made from elk, bison, caribou, deer or moose.
-Similar to jerky, the meat used to make Pemmican must be dried with the fat removed.
-Remember to keep the fat however, since it must be added back into the meat at a later stage in preparation, after rendering.
+Pemmican is a mixture of meat and rendered fat usually made from elk, bison, caribou, deer, or moose.
+Similar to jerky, you must use dried meat with the fat removed.
+However, remember to keep the fat.
+You'll need to render it down and add it back into the meat mixture at a later stage in making pemmican.

 Related: Hearty Northern Venison Stew Recipe